Tohyo/moveto/README.md

 `alias m=". moveto"`

-NB: You need to add the dot before to run the execute the script in the same shell as you run it
+NB: You need to add the dot before to execute the script in the same shell as you run it